#1Rondo HVRT CF$3,199.001006 reviews

-If you’d like to experiment with different setups, it’s best to choose a versatile bike that is open to a variety of wheel / tire combinations.
-A number of new bikes are proffered with either 650b or 700c wheels.
+If you’d like to experiment with different setups, the best gravel bike would be a versatile option that is open to a variety of wheel and tire combinations.
+A number of new bikes are offered with either 650b or 700c wheels.

 |Same bike, different wheels|

 Bigger volume tires are heavier but can be run at lower pressures for more comfort.
 Narrower tires may decrease wheel diameters but are lighter and may be more agile.
 They will be less comfortable and more puncture-prone on rougher surfaces.

 Smoother, file-tread tires suit gravel and hardpack.
 Chunky, mountain-bike tires offer more grip and bite on forest roads and loose trails.